AriaSalvatrice/AriaModules/README.md

 - **Output** - The quantized signal!
 Polyphony is defined by the **CV Input**.
 You only pay the CPU cost of the features you use: if left unplugged, unused columns avoid doing unecessary math.

-**Protip for cool kids only:** Did you know that there are a few people out there who do not use Quantizers, and instead choose to learn something called "Music Theory"?
+**Protip for cool kids only:** Did you know that there are a few people out there who do not use Quantizers, and instead choose to spend years to learn something called "Music Theory"?
 Those people do all their music by thinking really hard about maths!
 It's true - check out your library for more information.